aseriousbiz/abbot-docs-new/src/articles/playbooks/guides/sharing-usage-report.md

 ## Gather Stats for the Report

 In this step, we need to gather your customer usage stats to send in the report.
 To do that, we need to run a skill.
+A skill in Abbot is a way to run custom code that we host from chat or from a Playbook.
 So the first step is to write a skill that calls out to an API you control to get these stats.
-To create a skill, click on "Skills" in the left navigation and click "Create new skill".
+To create a skill, click on "Skills" in the left navigation (you might need an Administrator to enable skills first) and click "Create new skill".
 In this example, we'll create a C# skill.
 To jump to the create page, [click here](https://app.ab.bot/skills/create/csharp).
 Give the skill a name, click "Create Skill", and then enter the following code in the Skill editor:

 ```csharp
 if (Bot.Arguments is [{ Value: { } customerIdText}] && int.TryParse(customerIdText, out var customerId)) {